 Dungeness is a fascinating place to visit.
 The area has a long and captivating history.
-I like its remoteness.
-The shingle beaches, the sea cabbages growing in between the charming bungalows, each with its own story to tell.
-Some say Dungeness is the UK’s only desert.
-However, it certainly has one of the largest expanses of shingle in Europe.
+I like its remoteness, the shingle beaches, sea cabbages and charming bungalows, each with its own story to tell.

 This post may contain affiliate links.
 You can read my affiliate policy here.